zenml-io/zenml/docs/book/cloud-guide/azure/overview.md

 ---
-description: Setting up your stack on Microsoft Azure
+description: How to set up stacks on Microsoft Azure
 ---

 Azure is one of the most popular cloud providers and offers a range of services that can be used while building your MLOps stacks.
 You can learn more about machine learning at Azure on their [website](https://azure.microsoft.com/en-in/services/machine-learning/).